Learn more about our Board of Directors

 I am the staff medical oncologist at VCA Northwest Veterinary Specialists.
 I moved to Portland and started working at NWVS shortly after finishing my residency at the University of Illinois in 2018.
 I’ve been a member of PVMA since that time and have loved participating in and leading activities and CEs sponsored by this organization.
 I am eager to become more involved with the PVMA and give back to the veterinary community in Portland as much as I am able.
 I’d like to continue to grow the variety of CE opportunities provided by this organization and to continue to ensure accessibility to these programs by all who are interested.
 In addition to providing opportunities to keeping knowledge base current, I would like to increase CEs focusing on communication in the workplace, compassion fatigue, and physical and mental wellness in our profession.

-Cindy Galbreath DVM (she/her)
+Alexandra Moore DVM (she/her)

-Kate Hilsenteger DVM (she/her/hers)
+Kate Hilsenteger DVM (she/her)

 I moved to Portland area in 2007 after graduating from Texas A&M and never returned to Austin as planned.
 Over the years, I am continuously impressed by the support, community, and continuing education available through the PVMA, and I want to give back to this organization as a PVMA Board Director.
 Participating in the OVMA Power of 10 group in 2016-17, helping to facilitate the OVMA Power of 10 2017-18 group, and attending AVMA VLC in 2018 inspired me to seek a more active role in organized veterinary medicine so I can support my colleagues, and continue improving the profession for future veterinarians.
 In my current role at Banfield, I oversee a diverse group of talented veterinarians in Oregon and Washington by providing mentorship, side by side coaching, and communication development.
 I am passionate about improving doctor wellbeing, and I hope to bring that level of care and servant leadership to the PVMA as a Board Director.
 Thank you, and I appreciate your consideration.